pugur523/cmake_template/README.md

 * `opt_report/index.html`
 * `xray/<project_name>/xray_trace.<project_name>.json`

-You can view `index.html` in your browser with a UI, and open `xray_trace.<project_name>.json` in Chromium-based browsers via [about:tracing](chrome://tracing/).
+You can view `index.html` in your browser with a GUI, and open `xray_trace.<project_name>.json` in Chromium-based browsers via [about:tracing](chrome://tracing/).
 For details, refer to the official documentation for llvm-cov, llvm-opt-viewer, llvm-xray, and [Chromium's trace event profiling tool documentation](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool/).

 ## Distributing Build Artifacts
 The build artifacts are placed in the `//out/install/<platform>/<arch>/<build_type>` directory.